 While open ports are necessary for internet communication, they can be dangerous if the service listening on the port has bad security rules and is misconfigured.
 Such open ports are vulnerable to attacks.

-In this post today, we will learn about how to check which ports are being used in your machine, how to test if a Firewall is blocking a Port, and also learn how to check which process or service is using the open port.
+In this post today, we will learn how to check which ports are being used in your machine, how to test if a Firewall is blocking a Port, and also learn how to check which process or service is using the open port.

 Check what ports are open in Windows 10